What Are Jack Knife Sit Ups?

 What makes the jack nife sit ups so great is that you don’t need any equipment, it is for the body only, and it works on building strength and toning that core.
 Whether you are a beginner or a more advanced gym-goer, the jack knife sit ups are definitely going to work for you.
 To begin the jack knife sit ups, lie completely flat on the floor.
 We recommend placing an exercise or yoga mat under you to make yourself more comfortable.
 Put your arms extended straight back right behind your head.
 Extend your legs out on the ground.
 This is known as your starting position for the jackknife sit up.
 Next, breathe out, and bend at the waist on the floor while raising your legs and arms to meet in what is called the “jackknife position.”
 This is where they meet at the highest point in front of you while lying on the floor.
 Your legs should be about at a 40° angle from the floor, and keep your arms parallel to the legs.
 Engage that core and lift your upper torso off the floor.
 Breathe in and lower the arms and legs back to the original position on the floor.
 Continue to do however many reps of this Jackknife sit up.

 Now, this is a difficult sit up, way more difficult than your normal sit up simply because of the amount of strength it takes to get both the legs and arms and torso off the ground.
 You are working both your upper and lower oblique muscles at the same time and it can become fatiguing.
 You will run into some dangers that we want to make you aware of.

-The moment you can’t engage the core anymore, simply stop doing the exercise, as you may throw out your back or use muscles you shouldn’t be using.
-Exercises are to be done properly, and we would rather you do 5 jackknife sit ups with the proper form, than 50 with an improper form.
+The moment you can’t engage the core anymore, simply stops doing the exercise, as you may throw out your back or use muscles you shouldn’t be using.
+Exercises are to be done properly, and we would rather you do 5 jack knife sit ups with the proper form than 50 with an improper form.